LucidOpsHQ/shottys-cola-service/DOCUMENT_FETCHING_README.md

 Once solved, the system submits the captcha solution back to TTB and retrieves the actual document page.

-## PDF Generation
+## HTML Storage

-PDFs are generated using **Playwright** (headless Chromium browser) with the following settings:
+HTML documents are uploaded directly without conversion:

-- Format: Letter (8.5" x 11")
+- No conversion needed - original HTML is preserved
-- Margins: 0.5" on all sides
+- No external dependencies required
-- Print background: Yes (includes background colors/images)
+- Works on all deployment platforms (including Vercel serverless)
-- Output: Direct to bytes (no filesystem storage)
+- Output: Direct to Airtable as bytes (no filesystem storage)

 ## Cost Considerations